Kttra/JsonGridLoader/README.md

 **Current Progress**
 -----------------------------------
 Currently, the program is at a state where I am satisfied.
-The only feature left that I have not finished is the delete entry feature.
+The most recent feature added was the delete entry feature.
+In addition, I have also made it so if you highlight a cell in grid1, grid2's corresponding cell will be highlighted as well.
+This makes comparing cell values from different rotations much easier.

+The program currently does not use the Solo rank, Last rank, Group place, and 20th group place keys.
+Because this program is more focused on being able to be freely changed at any given time, I found that using those keys would be the opposite of this objective.
+If you want to see how they were originally intended to be used, you can refer to the C++ version of this project.